tomheaton/mcjty-website/www/docs/1.14-1.15-1.16/ep5.md

     ...
 }
 ```
 This is using a function that hasn't been correctly mapped yet at this stage.
-Basically it registers a way to get and set an integer and it will also keep track of changes so that any changes are property communicated to the client.
+Basically it registers a way to get and set an integer, and it will also keep track of changes so that any changes are property communicated to the client.

 Then we can show this information in our GUI.
 Modify FirstBlockScreen as follows:
 ```java